CRITICAL INCIDENT PATROL TACTICS - $650

 This is not a gentleman’s course.
 Rather, it is very physically demanding.
 You will be expected to move dynamically, run up to 50 yards while timed, get into and out of potentially uncomfortable shooting positions, be shot with man-marking munitions, and other physical activities.
 Students with severely limited mobility will not be able to successfully perform the tasks required in the course.

 The course is not a basic level shooting course.
 All students should have a better than fundamental mastery of both weapons platforms.
-Students who regularly shoot below an 88 on the CLEET handgun or rifle qualification courses of fire will be drastically challenged during this course.
+Students who regularly shoot below an 88 on the CLEET handgun or rifle qualification courses of fire will be challenged during this course.
 The course has a 100% accountability requirement for all rounds fired, including during the force-on-force scenarios.
-“I don’t know” is not an acceptable response to why a round impacted errantly or missed completely.
 Unsafe range behavior will not be tolerated.
 Violators of course safety rules will be asked to leave; no exceptions will be made.

-The primary Instructor for this course is a Basic & Advanced SWAT trained Officer who has held positions as Team Leader & Training Coordinator for a Special Operations Team in northeast Oklahoma.
+The primary Instructor for this course is a Emergency Response Team Commander who has previously held positions as Team Leader & Training Coordinator for a Special Operations Team in northeast Oklahoma.
 He is a factory certified AR armorer, a graduate of Direct Action Resource Center’s (DARC) Level 1 & Level 2 Law Enforcement Counter Terrorism Courses (LECTC1 & LECTC2), and is currently enrolled in DARC’s Instructor Development program for those courses.
 He teaches handgun, rifle, & CQB courses, and has trained with numerous nationally recognized instructors in firearms and tactics.

 Host this course at your agency for free slots in the class.
 Email us at firstname.lastname@example.org for more information.